National Lighthouse Day

 “Sec.
-4. And be it further enacted, That all pilots in the bays, inlets, rivers, harbors and ports of the United States, shall continue to be regulated in conformity with the existing laws of the States respectively wherein such pilots may be, or with such laws as the States may respectively hereafter enact for the purpose, until further legislative provision shall be made by Congress.
+4. And be it further enacted, That all pilots in the bays, inlets, rivers, harbors and ports of the United States, shall continue to be regulated in conformity with the existing laws of the States respectively wherein such pilots may be, or with such laws as the States may respectively hereafter enact for the purpose, until further legislative provision shall be made by Congress.”
 Approved: August 7, 1789

-“Lighthouse Week by the President of the United States of America
+By the President of the United States of America

-Origins of National Lighthouse Day
+Origin of National Lighthouse Day…

 Senator John H. Chafee (Rhode Island) sponsored a joint resolution that was introduced to Congress on April 28, 1988 designating the day of August 7, 1989 as “National Lighthouse Day.”
 The summary of the resolution stated, “Designates August 7, 1989, as National Lighthouse Day and calls for lighthouse grounds, where feasible, to be open to the public.”
 The resolution passed the Senate on July 26, 1988 and the House (sponsored by Representative William J. Hughes, New Jersey) on October 21, 1988.
 President Ronald Reagan signed the Bill into public law (No. 100-622) on November 5, 1988.

-In Recognition of National Lighthouse Day… by Hon.
-William J. Hughes
+In Recognition of National Lighthouse Day by Hon.
+William J. Hughes:

 (Extension of Remarks – July 26, 1989) [Page: E2691]